chrisnc/sicp/README.md

 sources themselves, and the files are named roughly by what concepts/examples are covered by each file.

-You should be able to `grep` for any number, e.g., `grep -r 1.19 hs racket` and find which files contain each exercise (if it exists).
+You should be able to `grep` for any number, e.g., `grep -r 1.19 hs rkt` and find which files contain a particular exercise or example.

 ### How do I get set up? ###